Prostitution in Laos: Locations

 Brothels are prohibited by Lao law.
 Female sex workers in Laos are often employed as hostesses in places of entertainment, such as beer bars, "drinkshops", karaoke bars, nightclubs, guest houses and restaurants.
 They serve beer and snacks and provide conversation as well as selling sex.
 Pimps are sometimes used to find clients.
 Sexual services are provided in guest houses, hotels, or the client's room, which are usually attached to places of entertainment.
 Otherwise they tend to take place in remote areas.
 The country's Golden Triangle Special Economic Zone in Bokeo Province has been called "a mecca of gambling, prostitution and illicit trade".

 The Khmu

 By 2011, changing socio-economic conditions in rural Laos had resulted in Laotian women from the Khmu ethnic minority becoming predominant at the lower end of the Laotian sex industry.
 The Khmu are a minority ethnic group that reside mostly in isolated and mountainous areas in the Upper Mekong region of Laos.
 They are the second largest ethnic group after the lowland Lao and make up more than 10 percent of the 6.2 million population.
 There are a significant number of Khmu women in northern Laos that are involved in the commercial sex industry.
 Many of these women voluntarily leave their villages due to the very poor living conditions there.
 The Khmu women mostly move to border areas around the upper Mekong where there is more infrastructure, including bars, restaurants, and casinos.
-In addition, "Chinese sex workers at both casinos and local commercial sex venues increasingly host itinerant laborers and gamblers.
-Meanwhile, as a nod to promised development assistance, Chinese casino managers promote 'ethnic tourism' by supporting beauty contests in neighboring villages".